Best Gym-Friendly Hair Routines (Sweat-Proof Without Daily Shampoo)

 2026 Spotlight: This year, more gym-goers are leaning on scalp-first refreshers between wash days—try a hypochlorous acid scalp mist like Tower 28 SOS Daily Rescue Facial Spray post-workout to cut down on odor without a full shampoo.
 For quick root cleanup, newer “invisible” dry shampoos such as Living Proof Perfect Hair Day Advanced Clean Dry Shampoo are popular for reducing gritty buildup.
 If you sweat heavily, a silicone scalp massager like Briogeo Scalp Revival Stimulating Therapy Massager can help lift residue on rinse-only days while staying gentle on ends.

-Why sweat and daily shampoo are tough on your hair
+Why sweat and daily shampoo can be hard on hair

 How often can you skip shampoo?